irias/ding/README.md

 You obviously need a Go compiler.
 But you'll also need:
 - python (v2) to build the frontend files
-- jshint through npm and node to check the JavaScript code
+- jshint through npm and nodejs to check the JavaScript code: mkdir -p node_modules/.bin && npm install jshint@2.9.5
 - sass through gem and ruby to create CSS files

-See the Makefile on how to build and run this.
+Now run: "make build test release"

 # Todo

+- write test code

 ## Maybe
 - merge the "checkout" step into "clone"? already not always necessary, and it's not a big enough step.